 I would like to share a chart that I show on my workshop that really helps to put the threat of spiders into perspective!
 I think this chart is especially helpful for people who are afraid of spiders and are getting ready to travel where some more venomous spiders might live.

 This chart shows what animals are the most dangerous to humans by the amount of people they kill each year.
-As you will notice spiders are not even on the chart because they kill less than 10 people all over the world and are not considered in the top deadliest animals to humans.
+As you will notice spiders are not even on the chart because they kill less than 10 people all together worldwide and do not even make the list in the top 20 deadliest animals.
 As you see humans actually kill the most other humans second only to mosquitoes!
 Mosquitoes kill nearly a million people every year!
-Spiders eat a lot of mosquitoes so they are actually preventing human death!
+Seeing as spiders eat between 400 million to 800 million tons of insects everywhere year, it is safe to say spiders eat a lot of mosquitoes so they are actually preventing human death!

 There has not even been a death from the world’s most deadliest spider, the Australian Funnel Web Spider since 1981 when the antivenom was created.
 Spider bites, even the most deadly ones, can be easily treated.
 You are actually 300 times more likely to be struck by lightning than be killed by a spider.